Hanxiao-Wu/GeoInverse/README.md

 The model file defines a three-layer structure (sedimentary layer, crystalline crust, and uppermost mantle), using a combination of linear, bulk, and B-spline interpolations.
 Each layer is characterized by specific Vs, Vp/Vs, density, Qs, and Qp, enabling a detailed 1D model suitable for forward calculation.

 So the model looks like:

 ![Model figure](model.png)

+> [!NOTE]
-> **Note:** The designations "sedimentary layer," "crystalline crust layer," and "uppermost mantle layer" are conceptual labels applied for user interpretation.
+> The designations "sedimentary layer," "crystalline crust layer," and "uppermost mantle layer" are conceptual labels applied for user interpretation.
 The GeoInverse program does not explicitly recognize these as specific geological layers; rather, it organizes model groups from shallow to deep solely based on their `group index`.
 This indexing enables flexibility in setting up layers without requiring geological definitions in the input files.

 ### 3. `in.para` File
 The `in.para` file is used to define the parameters for the Monte Carlo inversion, specifying which parameters will be perturbed and their perturbation range.
 Each row in this file corresponds to a single parameter for a specific group and describes how this parameter will be handled during the inversion process.
 The columns in this file serve different purposes, from identifying the group and parameter type to specifying boundary conditions and anomaly values.